Removing features

 You could also consider creating different versions of your product, each with a different combination of Attractive features.
 These alternative products will appeal to different customer segments.

 In any case, a single product must not have too many attractive features.
-Continue working with the features that have the highest impact on customer satisfaction and throw the rest out or move them to another version of the product.
+Continue working with the features that have the highest impact on customer satisfaction and throw out the rest or move them to another version of the product.

 Don't dismiss Indifferent features right of the bat.
 Customers may not know the value of the feature, because they have not used it yet.